 Can You Drill Wood Filler?

 Actually, there are drillable wood fillers.
-But, hardwood and softwood require drilling depth into the wood filler which we have here.
+But, hardwood and softwood require drilling depth into the wood filler which I listed here:

 |Wood Type||Drilling Depth of Wood Filler|

 |Hardwood (Oak, Walnut, Mahogany, Ash, Merbau)||1/4 inches or 6.5 mm|

 |Semi-hardwood (Fir, Pine)||1/2 inches or 13 mm|